apache/flink/docs/apis/streaming/connectors/cassandra.md

 #### Cassandra Sink

-Flink's Cassandra sink is called `CassandraExactlyOnceSink`.
+Flink's Cassandra sink is called `CassandraAtLeastOnceSink`.

 The constructor accepts the following arguments: